kittyschulz/visual_census/README.md

 ## 3. Mapping Predictions

 We visualize the predictions of the image classifier on real-world scenes using [Folium](https://python-visualization.github.io/folium/).
-Below is a heatmap of the concentrations of luxury cars throughout a portion of Midtown Manhattan.
+Below is a heatmap of luxury cars throughout a portion of Midtown Manhattan.

 [![folium_snippet](/img/folium_snippet.png)](http://kittyschulz.github.io/map.html)